ByCesarDev/tree-harvester/README.md

 ## **Key Features**

-- âœ… Quickly harvest entire trees by crouching and using an axe.
+- ✅ Quickly harvest entire trees by crouching and using an axe.
-- âœ… Supports standard trees, custom trees, and Nether trees.
+- ✅ Supports standard trees, custom trees, and Nether trees.
-- âœ… Configurable break speed to balance performance and efficiency.
+- ✅ Configurable break speed to balance performance and efficiency.
-- âœ… Supports Silk Touch axes for leaf collection.
+- ✅ Supports Silk Touch axes for leaf collection.
-- âœ… Compatible with custom logs and leaves from other addons.
+- ✅ Compatible with custom logs and leaves from other addons.

 ## **Practical Examples**

-- ðŸ”¹ You want to clear a forest quickly â€” just crouch and use your axe on any tree to instantly fell it.
+- 🔹 You want to clear a forest quickly â€” just crouch and use your axe on any tree to instantly fell it.
-- ðŸ”¹ You need Nether resources â€” warped and crimson trees are supported when Nether trees are enabled.
+- 🔹 You need Nether resources â€” warped and crimson trees are supported when Nether trees are enabled.

 ## **Why Use Tree Harvester?**

-âœ”ï¸ Speeds up tree harvesting dramatically.
+✔️ Speeds up tree harvesting dramatically.
-âœ”ï¸ Makes resource gathering much easier for crafting and building.
+✔️ Makes resource gathering much easier for crafting and building.
-âœ”ï¸ Works with a wide range of trees including custom and Nether varieties.
+✔️ Works with a wide range of trees including custom and Nether varieties.

 ## **Configurable**